ClojureBridge/organizing/Sample-budget.md

 The main expense is catering, but you'll also need a few supplies (pens, nametags).
 Here are some figures from a previous workshop to give you an idea of how much to budget.
-This menu totals about $1,000 to $1,200 (All currency US$).
+This menu totals about $1,000 to $1,200 (all currency US$).

 ## Catering for 60
 * $200 for Installfest pizza & beer.
 Typical order: nine large pizzas (at least three cheese and/or vegetarian), sliced into sixteen pieces; one case of beer.